 It's now possible to freeze or unfreeze your project via the web API.

 To freeze or unfreeze you'll need to send a POST request.
-Here's an example for implementing a freeze:
+Here's an "freeze" request example:

 curl -d "frozen=true&user_name=Scooby Doo" -X POST https://www.mergefreeze.com/api/branches/my-org-name/my-repo-name/master/?access_token=[my-access-token]

 We have a new logo!
-Not sure what to name him/her yet.
+Not sure what to name him yet.
 Freezy McFreezeface?